firebase/genkit/docs/migrating-from-0.5.md

 See the [Get Started](./get-started.md) documentation for more details on how to configure a Genkit instance.

-#### Migrate Genkit primitives to be called from the `genkit` instance
+#### Migrate Genkit actions to be called from the `genkit` instance

-Primitive definitions (flows, tools, retrievers, indexers, etc.) are defined per instance.
+Actions (flows, tools, retrievers, indexers, etc.) are defined per instance.
 Read the [Changelog](#changelog) for all of the features you will need to change, but here is an example of some common ones.

 ```js
 import { genkit } from 'genkit';